ibm-cloud-docs/openshift/satellite_clusters.md

 {: shortdesc}

 *  Install the [{{site.data.keyword.cos_full_notm}} plug-in](/docs/openshift?topic=openshift-object_storage) in your cluster.
 *  Manually set up a storage operator that uses a backing storage provider in your cluster.
+For more information, see the storage operator provider documentation.
-*  Use local storage on the host, such as the local storage operator.
+*  Use local storage on the host, such as the [local storage operator](https://docs.openshift.com/container-platform/4.4/storage/persistent_storage/persistent-storage-local.html){: external}.

 <br />